EMAIL SIGN UP

 The only exception to this process is if you think that anyone is in immediate danger of harm, in which case you should immediately call the Police on 999 before taking steps 2 and 3.

-If you are not able to contact the Safeguarding Coordinator (currently Becky Davies) on 01858 438276, try to make immediate contact with one of the individuals listed on the cover sheet.
-If they are also unavailable, contact Torch’s retained safeguarding advisers (currently thirtyone:eight on 0303 003 1111) and seek advice from their helpline (option 2).
-Make it clear to them that you are calling on behalf of Torch and have not been able to contact anyone with a safeguarding responsibility within the organisation.
+If the SC (currently Becky Davies) is unavailable the Safeguarding Form will automatically be picked up by either the Head of Services (currently Mandy Blow) or the CEO (currently Sarah Dawkins).
+The worker or volunteer can also contact Torch’s retained safeguarding advisers (currently Thirtyone:eight on 0303 003 1111) and seek advice from their helpline (option 2).
+Make it clear to them that you are calling on behalf of Torch.
 Follow the advice which the advisers give you.
-As soon as you can (and always within the day) email or call the SC to make them aware that you have contacted the advisers.
-(The advisers will send a written copy of the advice they give to you to the SC within approximately 24 hours.)
+As soon as you can (and always within the day) contact the SC through the Safeguarding Form to make them aware that you have contacted the advisers.
+(The advisers will send a written copy of the advice they give to you within approximately 24 hours.
+Please forward this to the SC)

-Every Torch Together holiday will have an appropriately-trained person to be the holiday’s Safeguarding Coordinator (HSC).
+Every Torch Together holiday will have an appropriately-trained person to be the Holiday Safeguarding Coordinator (HSC).
 Wherever possible, the HSC will not be the overall holiday leader.

 - Recognise that abuse may be taking place